-I’ve had a number of people ask me lately, “how can I use priority to better manage issues inside of JIRA?”
-Throughout my career in software different teams have used priority to communicate different processes inside of their issue tracking systems.
+I’ve had a number of people ask me lately, “How can I use priority to better manage issues inside of JIRA Software?”
+Throughout my career in software, different teams have used priority to communicate different processes inside of their issue tracking systems.
 Failure to be crisp about the definition of priority makes work more confusing to get done.

 Allow me to set a few global definitions to frame our discussion:

 - Priority – the relative importance of an issue in relation to other issues for the team

 - Severity – the relative impact of an issue, as compared to other issues reported from test, development, or the field